hphelion/documentation/commercial/GA1/commercial.install-GA-overview.md

 * **Overcloud**: The overcloud is the end-user OpenStack cloud.
 In a typical HP Helion OpenStack deployment, the overcloud comprises several baremetal servers.

-For more details on the seed, an undercloud and an overcloud, see the
+For more details on the seed, an undercloud and an overcloud, see the [Installation Planning section](/helion/openstack/ga/technical-overview/#install-configure/) in the Technical Overview.

 ## The Installation Process